 Since leaving teaching Hilary has worked as a volunteer with the Moneypenny Foundation’s ‘We Mind the Gap’ scheme, helping young women between 18 and 25 to acquire the skills and qualifications to gain employment.
 She is passionate in her belief that learning is a lifelong process and that everybody deserves a second chance.

-Nicola Pheasant (ACCA and BA Hons Accounting and Finance)
+Nicola Pheasant (ACCA, BA Hons Accounting & Finance

 With over ten years’ experience in senior leadership roles, Nicola is currently employed as Senior Financial Accountant at the Liverpool School of Tropical Medicine, Liverpool-based charity dedicated to research and teaching in tropical medicine.
 She has led and developed the finance team of Alternative Futures Group, a large provider of mental health and learning disabilities services across the North West.
 Nicola is fully skilled in numerous financial and accounting fields, including preparing annual budgets, management accounts, preparing year-end statutory accounts, credit control and cash management.
 Nicola also lends her expertise as a Non-executive Director on the Board of KDC (Commercial) Limited.